 Challenge your doubts with the promises of God’s Word

-our faith, but they are also dangerous times when wrong decisions can be made if our feelings dictate the response and not the promises of the Bible.
+can help us clarify our beliefs and strengthen our faith, but they are also dangerous times when wrong decisions can be made if our feelings dictate the response and not the promises of the Bible.
 Doubts often arise because we analyse a situation by the natural mind whereas faith is seeing the problem from God’s perspective.
 If there is a conflict between God’s promises and your reasoning or understanding of the situation ask the Lord to increase your faith as doubts prevent us from receiving from God (Lk 17:5; Jas 1:5,6).
 By doubting, we forfeit the peace of God.

-Self-doubt disempowers, don’t let it control you, rather you master it.
+Self-doubt disempowers, so don’t let it control you, rather you master it.
 Do the opposite to what self-doubt suggests; push out your borders.
 Counter negative, destructive, limiting self-doubt with positive faith and confidence.
 If the positive is greater than the negative, you will be winning the battle.
 What we believe we can achieve, what we doubt we do without!
 Confidence in yourself plus preparation will help you have faith.
-When we experience doubt we must increase our dependence on God in prayer and feeding our faith through reading the Word of God.
+When we experience doubt, we must increase our dependence on God in prayer and feeding our faith through reading the Word of God.